Dear SaaStr: Can A Great Sales Rep Sell Any SaaS Product?

 Not really in SaaS.
 At least not well.

-The classic “Sell Me This Pen” test is still a good one, even in SaaS.
-There is no perfect answer, but it does show a salesperson’s ability to think, to convey enthusiasm, to understand a value proposition, etc. It may have gone out of fashion, but I think it still shows sales smarts.
+The classic “Sell Me This Pen” test still has value, even in SaaS.
+There is no perfect answer to this test, but it does show a salesperson’s ability to think, to convey enthusiasm, to understand a value proposition, etc. It may have gone out of fashion, but I think it still shows sales smarts.

 But I’ve come to learn that in SaaS at least, salespeople can be:

 - Good at Outbound, but not so much Inbound.
 Or vice-versa.

 - Good when selling with a brand to back them, but not so much without one.
+This is so important.
 The playbook is so different when you are #1 or #2 in an established market.
 Because the prospects already sort of know what they are looking for.